East Lake Library: Second

 None of Outlook Twenty Ten's original suggestions were followed, and on April 30, 2005, the second East Lake was closed to make way for the third building.

 Third

-The current East Lake was modeled after Minneapolis's Central Library, which was also under construction at the time.
+The current East Lake was modeled after Minneapolis Central Library, which was also under construction at the time.
 The new East Lake facility features a glass and metal exterior and was designed by KKE Architects.
 It was the first green branch library in the MPL system.

 The library opened on March 10, 2007.
-It includes a teen area, a small business/entrepreneurial knoll and fully automated checkout systems.
+It includes a meeting room, children's area, computers, a zine collection, and fully automated checkout systems.
 It is located in the same place as the 1976 building, 2727 E. Lake Street.

 The library building was damaged by smoke and water from arson that occurred during the overnight hours of May 27, 2020, during the George Floyd protests in Minneapolis–Saint Paul.

+Programs

+K-12 Homework Help is a free after-school program for students in the neighborhood.
+East Lake also hosts a monthly Mystery Book Club, a weekly Weekly Art + Craft Practice Group, and regular visits by nonprofit and government agencies offering social supports and career services.

 Works of art

 East Lake Library art includes Zoran Mojsilov's 2007 piece Zoomorphy, presenting large granite rocks held in place by sinuous steel rods.
 Weighing 26,000 pounds, Zoomorphy is located in the external rain garden.
 Visitors looking through the library's external windows encounter Janet Lofquist's Pages, featuring etched glass versions of literary excerpts from Dr. Seuss's Cat in the Hat, Galileo Galilei's work, and Miguel de Cervantes's Don Quixote.